bagusrin/bababos-br/README.md

 ### Notes
+1. to be honest, I'm not sure whether the purchasing flow that I'm working on is correct or not.
-There's still a lot that can be refactored.
+2. There's still a lot that can be done like code refactored, create presentaion, deploy to server, and create unit test.
 But due to time constraints, I have not been able to do so.
 I'm sorry for being late to submit